alexeyinkin/eb-1a/2-petition/README.md

 Then I told him I needed a physical paper with his signature mailed to me, and then he changed his mind and said he had no time for that.
-I offered to send a courier to him to pick up the paper, or even to do with just a scan.
+I offered to send a courier to him to pick up the paper or even to go with just a scan.
 He has read those messages and never replied.
 I believe he was afraid of misuse of his signature because he only knew me briefly 3 years ago.

-This is an example of how a bad advice from incompetent course authors can hurt your petition.
+This is an example of how a piece of bad advice from incompetent course authors can hurt your petition.
 See [the section on supporting letters](#getting-the-support-letters) below on how to not scare people away.